-And yes... there are a couple jibes at the usual time-travel fics in the first few bits.
-I really, really couldn't resist.
+Also, there are a couple jibes at the usual time-travel fics in the first few bits.
+I couldn't resist.
+Hehe.

-Hermione attempted to control her anger, but that rarely worked, and the pain in her foot hardly provided any relief.
+Hermione attempted to control her anger, but that rarely worked, and the pain in her foot provided no relief.

 Her mother would move to Liverpool to finish her training in law school.
 Her father would move up to Wales to get his previous employment back, a low-paying assistant job in a dentistry partnership.
 Hermione fumed at the thought.
 Like the dentists were even any good in Great Britain.

-Sure, things hadn't been great in London, but her mum and dad living together had helped ease some of the financial trouble, and the jobs they'd had at the factory which supplied VoldeMart had paid just enough for a decent living, even one with a couple of comforts.
+Sure, things hadn't been great in London, but her mum and dad living together had helped ease some of the financial trouble.
+The jobs they'd had at the factory which supplied VoldeMart had paid just enough for a decent living, even one with a couple of comforts.
 But no. Damned outsourcing.

 Everyone at her current school already knew to not get in the way when it came to grades, already knew that the best they could hope for was salutatorian.
 She wouldn't have much time to impress it upon the rich kids, starting off her last term at Hogwarts.
 What sort of a shit name was that, anyway?

-They were all bound to give her a hard time about her background, about having to live off welfare for part of her life, about having to live in a dingy flat in London, three people to four rooms.
+They were all bound to give her a hard time about her background, about having to live off welfare half her life, about living in a dingy flat in London, three people to four rooms.
 At least Hogwarts didn't have a uniform, on top of all that, so she didn't have to fork out money for it.
 God knew there wasn't money to fork.

 As Hermione stood back up, the blood rushed from her head, dizzying her.
 She looked down at her trunk miserably.
 She didn't want to leave the city.
 Heading into the countryside to attend school in a castle?
 What was this, the 1940s?

-It was full scholarship, though, so in essence she had to attend.
+It was full scholarship, though, so she'd be an idiot not to attend.
 She hadn't managed to get complete scholarship to any boarding schools in London, much to her chagrin – even a couple thousand pounds a year was still too much.
 And her parents would be so busy adjusting to their news lives, making moving arrangements … finishing her last school year with one of them was a hassle she didn't want to put on their shoulders.